TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PM4

-According to Standard ACMG guidelines, the rule for PM4 is: 'Protein length changes due to in‐frame deletions/insertions in a non-repeat region or stop-loss variants.'
-Although this variant results in a small in-frame duplication (protein length change), there is insufficient evidence that this alteration impacts protein function in a disease-contributing manner.
-Therefore, this criterion is not applied.
+According to standard ACMG guidelines, the rule for PM4 is: "Protein length changes due to in-frame deletions/insertions or stop-loss variants."
+The evidence for this variant shows: it results in an in-frame duplication of six amino acids (T1372_F1377dup).
+Therefore, this criterion is applied at Moderate strength.

 PM5